Tech-Inspire-SL/TreeventX/IMPLEMENTATION_NOTES.md

 # Implementation & Progress Notes

-This document provides a summary of the current implementation status of the GatherFlow application, including completed features and outstanding challenges.
+This document provides a summary of the current implementation status of the TreeventX application, including completed features and outstanding challenges.

 ## 1. Core Features (Completed)